nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 7.5.3 June 4, 2023 =
+* Bug fixed: Debuggin removed which cause error in fetching.
 = 7.5.2 June 3, 2023 =
 * Bug fixed: Larger chunks for product issue is fixed.
 = 7.5 May 24, 2023 =